-The Governance, Risk and Compliance Committee (GRCC) purpose is to establish, assess, and develop internal risk, compliance and governance structures of the Head Office and Branches of Banking Circle, and provide guidelines to continuously maintain appropriate governance structures and ensure compliance with the regulatory landscape.
+The Governance, Risk and Compliance Committee (GRCC) purpose is to establish, assess, and develop internal risk, compliance and governance structures of the Bank, and provide guidelines to continuously maintain appropriate governance structures and ensure compliance with the regulatory landscape.

 The GRCC's main objective is to address and decide on measures related to Compliance risk topics, including Governance, Internal Control, and non-Financial risk as delegated by the EXCO.